ClaudioLutz/CreditROBOT/Description English/06_Rechtliche_Aspekte.md

 ### Data Protection Classification of Credit Reports
 - Disclosure of data for credit checks constitutes a transfer of data to third parties.
-- Client (customer) and credit agency are legally separate controllers under data protection law.
+- The client (customer) and the credit agency are legally separate controllers under data protection law.
-- Not data processing on behalf, as credit agencies act independently and on their own responsibility.
+- No data processing on behalf, as credit agencies act independently and on their own responsibility.

 ### Characteristics of Genuine Data Processing on Behalf (in the sense of data protection law)
-- The processor acts exclusively according to contractually fixed instructions of the client.
+- The processor acts exclusively according to contractually fixed instructions of the controller.
 - Examples:
   - Document destruction
   - Call center services
   - External mail delivery service providers
-- No own decision-making or scope for action for the processor.
+- The processor has no decision-making or discretionary power of its own.

 ### No Data Processing on Behalf for Credit Inquiries
 - Credit agencies conduct research independently and are responsible for their own disclosures.